admarble/video-directory-backend-poc/video-directory-backend/YOUTUBE_INTEGRATION_GUIDE.md

 ### 🔄 Future Enhancements
 You could extend this further by:
-- Auto-extracting and creating creator records
-- Parsing video tags for automatic tag creation
+- Fetching creator avatars/thumbnails from YouTube channel data
 - Adding category detection based on video content
 - Implementing batch processing for multiple videos
 - Adding webhook support for automatic updates